janephilipps/kibana-improvements/README.md

 Note: I couldn't figure out how to match the URL specifically due to the dynamic hostname, so I enabled this on all URLs for now.

-To install, download zip file, go to `chrome://extensions`, click `Load unpacked` and select the directory.
+To install, download zip file, go to `chrome://extensions`, make sure `Developer Mode` is on, click `Load unpacked` and select the directory (or drag directory directly into window).